 - Fees information is on your specific course page

-- Use the scholarship finder tool to help with funding or browse our International Postgraduate Scholarships or our UK/EU Postgraduate Scholarships.
+- Use the scholarship finder tool to explore a range of additional funding options or take a look at our UK/EU Postgraduate Scholarships and International Postgraduate Scholarships.

-- UK/EU students may also be eligible for a £10,000 Postgraduate Loan from the UK government.
-Find out more on our postgraduate funding webpages.
+- UK/EU students may also be eligible for a Postgraduate Master's Loan of over £11,000 from the UK government.

 Step 4: Apply